-- 1 Ensure that the currently used configuration is stored in both the primary and secondary configuration spaces using the save primary and save secondary commands. - 2 Configure the switch to use the primary image and the primary configuration using the use image primary and use config primary commands. - 3 Verify that all of the above procedures were completed successfully with the show switch command. - 4 Upload the configuration of the switch to a TFTP server for safekeeping using the upload config <ipaddress> <filename> command. - 5 If you are not already running BootROM 7.6, TFTP download BootROM 7.6 to the switch.
-An example command is "download bootrom <ipaddress> ngboot7x.bin".
-Reboot the switch to come up with BootROM 7.6.
+- 1 Ensure that the currently used configuration is stored in both the primary and secondary configuration spaces using the save primary and save secondary commands. - 2 Configure the switch to use the primary image and the primary configuration using the use image primary and use config primary commands. - 3 Verify that all of the above procedures were completed successfully with the show switch command. - 4 Upload the configuration of the switch to a TFTP server for safekeeping using the upload config <ipaddress> <filename> command. - 5 If you are not already running BootROM 7.6, TFTP download BootROM 7.6 to the switch using the download bootrom command. - 6 Reboot the switch using the reboot command.